-5.4 Money Laundering and Terrorist Financing (ML/TF) Risk Assessment:
+5.5 Money Laundering and Terrorist Financing (ML/ TF) Risk Assessment:

-- a) As per Section (5A) of Chapter II of the MD on KYC 2016, the Bank is required to carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products, services, transactions or delivery channels, etc. The assessment process should consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
-While preparing the internal risk assessment, Bank shall take cognizance of the overall sector-specific vulnerabilities, if any, that the regulator/supervisor may share with bank from time to time. - b) The risk assessment by the Bank shall be properly documented and be proportionate to the nature, size, geographical presence, complexity of activities/structure, etc. of our Bank.
-Further, the periodicity of risk assessment exercise shall be determined by the Board, in alignment with the outcome of the risk assessment exercise.
-However, it should be reviewed at least annually. - c) The outcome of the exercise shall be put up to the Board or any committee of the Board to which power in this regard has been delegated, and should be available to competent authorities and self-regulating bodies. - d) Bank shall apply a Risk Based Approach (RBA) for mitigation and management of the identified risk and should have Board approved policies, controls and procedures in this regard.
-Further, Bank shall monitor the implementation of the controls and enhance them if necessary.
+a) As per Section (5A) of Chapter II of the MD on KYC 2016, the Bank is required to carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, countries or geographic areas, products, services, transactions or delivery channels, etc. The assessment process should consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
+While preparing the internal risk assessment, Bank shall take cognizance of the overall sector-specific vulnerabilities, if any, that the regulator/supervisor may share with bank from time to time.

+- b) The risk assessment by the Bank shall be properly documented and be proportionate to the nature, size, geographical presence, complexity of activities/structure, etc. of our Bank.
+Further, the periodicity of risk assessment exercise shall be determined by the Board, or any committee of the Board of the Bank to which power in this regard has been delegated, in alignment with the outcome of the risk assessment exercise.
+However, it should be reviewed at least annually. - c) The outcome of the exercise shall be put up to the Board or any committee of the Board to which power in this regard has been delegated, and should be available to competent authorities and self-regulating bodies. - d) Bank shall apply a Risk Based Approach (RBA) for mitigation and management of the risks (identified on their own or through national risk assessment) and should have Board approved policies, controls and procedures in this regard.
+Bank shall implement a CDD programme, having regard to the ML/TF risks identified and the size of business.

+Further, REs shall monitor the implementation of the controls and enhance them if necessary.